rajithagumma/rajithagumma/README.md

 <h1> A Fact 🔥</h1>
 <p align="center">
-<H3>I am a die hard Javascript Fangirl and one thing you should know about JavaScript is :</H3>
+<H3> I am a die-hard JavaScript Fangirl and one thing you should know about JavaScript is :</H3>
-<H5>“JavaScript is the only language that I’m aware of that people feel they don’t need to learn before they start using it.” – Douglas Crockford</H5>
+<H5>“JavaScript is the only language that I’m aware of that people feel they don’t need to learn before they start using it.” — Douglas Crockford</H5>

 <img height="200" src="https://raw.githubusercontent.com/Rahulfordev/img-file/main/exampul.webp"/>
 </p>